 Obviously, they want the best for me, so my issues have always been pushed away.
 I’ve always been told to never mention any issues I have because the world will treat me differently.

 Have You Experienced the Consequences of Eating Disorders?

 A lot of times, an eating disorder can be mistaken for someone not being strong enough.
 But how can that be?
 How can a “normal” person keep themselves from eating for days at a time?

 It’s not strength or control.
 It’s the way it’s used.

-This is why an Ed becomes shameful.
-We need to switch our thinking to see those suffering as an equal.
+This is why an ED becomes shameful.
+We need to switch our thinking to see those suffering as equal.
 As humans, we all suffer secretly from something.

 I don’t think anyone’s not strong enough to do anything.
 It’s the way and amount that’s applied.
 It’s also how much we want to give to that certain goal.